Maaz-319/sms/tests/README.md

 # Test Documentation - School Management System

+> This testing suite is AI Generated 😊

 ## Overview

 This directory contains comprehensive test suites for the School Management System, designed to validate both individual components and system-wide integration.
 The tests are built to match the latest unified Person-based architecture with polymorphic operations and centralized ID management.